Exam Content Outline

 10. Maintain security procedures

-C. Protect Food in all Phases of Preparation Using HACCP Guidelines
+C. Protect Food in all Phases of Preparation and Production Using HACCP Guidelines

-1. Identify potentially hazardous foods and foodborne pathogens and their control
+1. Identify TCS foods and foodborne pathogens and their control

 2. Recognize the causes, symptoms, and types of foodborne illnesses including biological, chemical, and physical types

-3. Monitor time and temperature to limit growth of or destroy microorganisms
+3. Monitor time and temperature to limit growth of harmful microorganisms

-11. Prepare emergency/disaster procedures necessary to assure a safe food supply
+10. Prepare emergency/disaster procedures necessary to ensure a safe food supply

-12. Develop a crisis management plan to address an outbreak of foodborne illness
+11. Develop a crisis management plan to address an outbreak of foodborne illness and allergic reaction

 D. Manage Physical Facilities to Ensure Compliance with Safety and Sanitation Guidelines